-If becoming an artist is something you’ve always dreamed of, it’s never too late!
+If becoming an artist is something you’ve always dreamed of, it’s not too late!
 As a mural artist, you’ll need lots of creativity – and an eye for design – compared to regular paint jobs.
-You may be asked to create cool graffiti writing on a bedroom wall or paint a mural on a cafe’s exterior.
+You may be asked to create graffiti writing on a bedroom wall or paint a mural on a cafe’s exterior.

 Share your knowledge and skills.

-4. Become a cool tutor.
+4. Become a tutor or instructor.